hnipun/aiide-docs/README.md

 #### 1. Chat

-The user can access this from the left-side pane.
+You can access this from the left-side pane.

 <img src="https://github.com/hnipun/aiide-docs/blob/main/images/image.005.png" alt=""/>